NHS England - Transformation Directorate

 Secure Data Environments (SDEs)

-It is critical that this transition ensures that patient data is handled safely and ethically.
+As the use of data increases, it is important we continue to handle patient data safely and ethically.
 To achieve this, the Department of Health and Social Care and the NHS in England are investing to move from processes that rely on data being shared, to a system where data is accessed.
 This will be done using online platforms known as Secure Data Environments, which are designed to give NHS data more protection.

 What is NHS data?